- Nacogdoches High School (1977)

 A wide range of business clients have entrusted their critical matters to Barnett, including the ones you see below.

 As a member of Ivy League championship football teams in his junior and senior years at Yale and a parent of two Yalies, Barnett has no trouble choosing sides for The Game in November.
-Indeed, on his last play from scrimmage, during the waning minutes of The Game on Nov.
+On his last play from scrimmage, during the waning minutes of The Game on Nov.
 22, 1980, he recovered a Crimson fumble.

 Yale won, 14-0.